Button to scroll to the top of the page.

 AWACS – Hanshin Lee

-The Arrayed Wide-Angle Camera System (AWACS) is developing segmented-field corrector architecture that can be scaled to a much larger than meter-size field of view featured in Extremely Large Telescopes (ELTs).
-A prototype is being developed for the HJST to develop and prove the technology.
-The desired field expansion is accomplished via a suite of small optic units over a telescope’s focal surface, for field aberration and atmospheric dispersion compensation.
-A dual-unit science-grade AWACS, with fully-fledged opto-electro-mechanical system including miniature ADC mechanisms, precision freeform lenses, anti-reflective nanostructures, and CNC-machined mechanical structures has been deployed.
-See Lee et al (2022b) for details.
+The Arrayed Wide-Angle Camera System (AWACS) is a novel segmented-field corrector architecture that can be scaled to a much larger than meter-size field of view featured in Extremely Large Telescopes (ELTs).
+The desired field expansion is accomplished via a suite of small optic units over a telescope’s focal surface for field aberration and atmospheric dispersion compensation.
+A dual-unit science-grade AWACS, with fully-fledged opto-electro-mechanical system including miniature ADC mechanisms, precision freeform lenses, anti-reflective nanostructures, and CNC-machined mechanical structures, has been developed and successfully tested on the HJST.
+Part of the ongoing AWACS-related research includes developing a large automatic positioning system for deployable IFUs, a super-stiff and light-weight mechanical structure design based on Silicon Carbide material, and a low-profile ADC control circuit design that can be fully integrated into AWACS Unit mechanics.
+These are all topics that the Postdoc could collaborate on.
+See Lee et al. (2021 & 2022b) for details.

 HRS - Phillip MacQueen

 The High Resolution Spectrograph (HRS) of the HET is currently off line for a substantial upgrade in performance and capabilities.
 HRS is a fiber fed instrument that is configurable into multiple modes of resolving power, spectral coverage, sky coverage, and precision radial velocity capabilities.
 The objectives of the upgrade include much improved throughput at high resolving powers (70k and 105k), a bluer UV limit for abundance work (365 nm), improved radial velocity performance for exoplanet work, improved sky subtraction for faint object work and bright moonlight observing, and exposure metering for efficient observing and radial velocity precision.
-Before the current upgrade HRS was a single arm spectrograph.
-After the upgrade part of the existing HRS will become the red arm of a future two-arm spectrograph.
-A blue arm is designed in with significant development work done to date, but is a future second phase of the upgrade that will significantly improve HRS capabilities.
-Much of the hardware, control system and software is built for the first phase, but some key tasks remain.
-Hardware installation and science commissioning are also significant tasks ahead in the HRS upgrade.
-The time scale to completion is 3 years or less.
+Before the current upgrade, HRS was a single arm spectrograph, after the upgrade, part of the existing HRS will become the red arm of a future two-arm spectrograph.
+A blue arm is designed with some development work done to date and is a future second phase of the upgrade that will significantly improve HRS capabilities.
+Much of the hardware, control system, and software is built for the first phase, so the completion time is about 3 years or less.
+Work opportunities exist in the key remaining tasks, including the blue arm, hardware installation, alignment, and the science commissioning.
+There is also interest in feeding both the HRS, and the HET HPF (Mahadevan et al. 2018) spectrographs from the same optical fiber, with a wavelength split around 800-900 nm.

 HJST coude spectrograph upgrades - Phillip MacQueen

-The Tull Spectrograph 2 (TS2) of the HJST is a high resolution, prism cross-dispered echelle spectrograph at the 5-mirror coude feed to the HJST.
-Currently TS2 uses a majority of the HJS telescope time.
+The Tull Spectrograph 2 (TS2) of the HJST is a high resolution, prism cross-dispersed echelle spectrograph at the 5-mirror coude feed to the HJST.
+Currently, TS2 uses a majority of the HJS telescope time.
 The TS23 mode at R=60k is the primary configuration and covers spectral orders from 360 nm to 1050 nm, with complete spectral coverage to 580 nm.
-Over the last decade TS2 has undergone many subsystem upgrades, and more are planed and desired.
+Over the last decade, TS2 has undergone many subsystem upgrades, and more are planned and desired.
 TS2 can now be run by an observer from their home with support from an on-site Remote Observing Assistant operating aspects of the telescope and facility safety.
 A high performance calibration system is nearing completion.
+Concepts for future projects that the Postdoc might lead are being considered.
 An image rotator is planned for atmospheric dispersion compensation in the coude feed, and an image stabilization subsystem is also under consideration.
 A fiber feed from the HJST f8.8 Ritchey-Chretien foci is highly desired.
 Such a feed would include image stabilization, atmospheric dispersion compensation, wavefront sensing for telescope focus, calibration light injection, sky subtraction, image slicing for high throughput, and a different collimator.

 Grating Development – Dan Jaffe, Cyndi Brooks, Greg Mace, Hanshin Lee

-The primary area of technology development at McDonald Observatory is in etched gratings for infrared and optical spectroscopy.
-Immersed silicon gratings have been developed for near infrared high resolution spectroscopy by the team developing IGRINS and the future GMTNIRS spectrograph for the Giant Magellan Telescope.
-See Jaffe et al (2014) and Kidder et al (2016).
-Gratings for the optical regime, created with wafer reactive ion etching techniques developed for the semiconductor industry, are under development in collaboration with Univ of North Carolina at Charlotte.
-See Lee et al (2022c).
-There is the prospect of adding etched gratins to the VIRUS2 instrument to enhance throughput, and there are opportunities to be involved in this initiative.
-Previously, McDonald Observatory has been on the forefront of developing volume phase holographic gratings for astronomy and has special test facilities available for grating development.
+An area of technology development at McDonald Observatory is in etched gratings for infrared and optical spectroscopy.
+Immersed silicon gratings have been developed based on a wet-etching technique for near-infrared high-resolution spectroscopy by the team developing IGRINS and the future GMTNIRS spectrograph for the Giant Magellan Telescope.
+See Jaffe et al. (2014) and Kidder et al. (2016).
+Gratings for the optical regime, created with dry Reactive Ion-PLasma Etching (RIPLE) techniques, are under development in collaboration with the University of North Carolina at Charlotte and supported by the National Science Foundation.
+See Lee et al. (2022c & d).
+There is the prospect of adding RIPLE gratings to the VIRUS2 instrument to enhance throughput, and opportunities are available to be involved in this initiative.
+In particular, the team is working beyond the current effort toward creating a new facility capable of building very large RIPLE gratings in support of future ELT-scale spectroscopic instruments.
+This new initiative presents opportunities for the Postdoc to contribute to a variety of research topics, including diffractive wave propagation modeling, nano-scale real-time metrology system/motion control design, and highly uniform large area UV exposure instrument design.

 Bibliography